galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Visualise prediction

 After the training and prediction tasks, we should evaluate the quality of predictions.
 To do this, we will use another dataset (`breast-w_targets`).
-It is similar to the test dataset (`breast-w_test`) but contains an extra `target` column containing the true classes of the test data.
-With the predicted and true classes, the learned model is evaluated to verify how good the predictions are.
+It is same as the test dataset (`breast-w_test`) but contains an extra `target` column containing the true classes of the test data.
+With the predicted and true classes, the learned model is evaluated to verify how correct the predictions are.
 To visualise these predictions, a plotting tool is used.
+It creates three plots - confusion matrix, precision, recall and f1 and roc and auc.
+We will examine each of them one by one.

 > ### {% icon hands_on %} Hands-on: Check and visualize the predictions
 > 1. **Plot confusion matrix, precision, recall and ROC and AUC curves** {% icon tool %} with the following parameters to visualise the predictions: